Max Mosley: Politics

 In a 1961 by-election, Mosley was an election agent for the Union Movement, supporting Walter Hesketh, the UM's parliamentary candidate for Manchester Moss Side.
 The motor racing journalist Alan Henry described him as one of his father's "right-hand men" at the time of a violent incident in 1962, in which Sir Oswald was knocked down by a mob in London and saved from serious injury by his son's intervention.
 As a result of his involvement in this fracas, Mosley was arrested and charged with threatening behaviour.
 He was later cleared at Old Street Magistrates' Court on the grounds that he was trying to protect his father.
 By 1964, when he began work as a barrister, Mosley was no longer involved in politics.

-In the early 1980s, Mosley attempted a political career, working for the UK Conservative Party and hoping to become a parliamentary candidate.
+In the early 1980s, Mosley attempted a political career, working for the Conservative Party and hoping to become a parliamentary candidate.
 Bernie Ecclestone's biographer, Terry Lovell, wrote that he gave up this aspiration after being unimpressed by "the calibre of senior party officials".
-He also felt his name would be a handicap and later said "If I had a completely open choice in my life, I would have chosen party politics, but because of my name, that's impossible".
-By the late 1990s, he had become a donor to the Labour Party, and a supporter of the government of Tony Blair.
-The Labour Party later decided not to accept further donations from Mosley.
+He also believed his name would be a handicap and later said, "If I had a completely open choice in my life, I would have chosen party politics, but because of my name, that's impossible".
+By the late 1990s, he had become a donor to the Labour Party and a supporter of the government of Tony Blair.
+In 2018, Labour decided not to accept further donations from Mosley following accusations that he published a leaflet in the 1960s linking immigrants with disease.
+Mosley had already donated £500,000 to the office of deputy leader Tom Watson.